Future of AI in Healthcare: Trends to Watch in 2025

 wearable ownership

-2. Surgical robots with built-in AI
+2. Surgical robots with enhanced autonomy

 Strategic Market Research reported that the share of robotic surgery in general surgery was 23% in 2022.
 The surgical robot market is valued at US$5.16 billion in 2021 and is projected to reach US$20.98 billion by 2030.
 [2]